Rocky River High School (Ohio): Demographics

 11.1% of the students were eligible for free or reduced-cost lunch.

 Athletics

 The school colors are maroon and white.
 The athletic teams are known as the Pirates.
-Rocky River High School has been a member of the Great Lakes Conference since the dissolution of the West Shore Conference in 2015.
+Rocky River High School is currently a member of the Cleveland West Conference since 2024.
+RRHS had been a member of the Great Lakes Conference since the dissolution of the West Shore Conference in 2015.